Australia signs deal for 25 million Moderna COVID-19 doses

 The vaccine rollout began in February, and the government had expected to administer 4 million doses by the end of March.
 But only 2.8 million doses had been injected by this week, with the government blaming slow shipments for delays.

 Australia has been relatively successful in containing the virus.
-While 910 have died of COVID-19, the government argues the death toll would be 30,000 higher if Australia's fatality rate was the average of Organization for Economic Cooperation and Development countries.
+While 910 have died of COVID-19, the government argues the death told would be 30,000 higher if Australia''s fatality rate was the average of Organization for Economic Cooperation and Development countries.

 Conversations